WE ARE HERE FOR YOU.

 Our mobile pantry provides free disposable diapers and period supplies to families who are struggling to afford them.
 Diapers are provided for children up to age 3.
 Pull-ups are provided for children up to age 4.
 We also provide incontinence products for the elderly and disabled.
-The mobile pantry currently visits 6 locations (Gurnee, Waukegan, Grayslake, Avon Township, Highwood, Kenosha) and is a drive-thru model, so clients can remain in their vehicles.
+The mobile pantry currently visits 6 locations (Gurnee, Waukegan, Grayslake, Round Lake Park, Highwood, Kenosha) and is a drive-thru model, so clients can remain in their vehicles.
 Clients can visit 2 locations each month for diapers, but cannot visit 2 sites in the same week.
 There must be 7 days between visits.
 The distribution schedule is listed below.

 Online registration (completion of the intake form below) 24 hours prior to your first visit and parent/guardian/child documentation is required.
 Please refer to the section below about requirements and other important program information, including registration forms in English and Spanish.

 We reserve the right to cancel any distribution date to ensure the safety of our volunteers and clients.
 We also reserve the right to limit the quantities of diapers, wipes, period kits and other supplies so that we can serve as many families as possible.

 KEEPING FAMILIES COVERED MOBILE DIAPER PANTRY